bebbs/learning-plan/README.md

 Interesting Articles I want to digest
 ----------

-* Some introductory articles / tutorials for Node.
+* Some introductory articles / tutorials for Node. - Nodeschool
 * Tutorials on how Ruby Gems work.

 Challenges